-Our Formal Parlor might contain a fireplace with cuckoo clock on the mantle, an armchair, tables, lamps, a small perfume bar, and a piano, organ, or gramophone.
+Our Formal Parlor might contain a fireplace with cuckoo clock on the mantle, an armchair, tables, lamps, a magazine rack, a small perfume bar, and a piano, organ, or gramophone.

-The Gentleman’s Study might contain a perfume bar, shelves, armchair, lamps, globe, telescope, poker chips, grandfather clock, ship in a bottle, pipe, sports trophy, and umbrella.
+The Gentleman’s Study might contain a perfume bar, shelves, armchair, lamps, globe, telescope, poker chips, grandfather clock, ship in a bottle, pipe, sports trophy, set of golf clubs, and umbrella.

 The Lady’s Suite might contain a vanity table and chair, secretary, armoire, loveseat, pink grandfather clock, lamps, and a dressmaker’s form.